mhnd6/mhnd6/README.md

 - 👋 Hi, I’m @mhnd6
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ASP .NET Core
+- 🌱 I’m currently learning C# Basics and ASP .NET Core Framework
 - 💞️ I’m looking to collaborate on Finding a new job
 - 📫 How to reach me mrmohandtv@gmail.com